Ragnheiður Ragnarsdóttir: Swimming

-Ragnheiður made her Olympic debut, as Iceland's youngest swimmer (aged 19), at the 2004 Summer Olympics in Athens.
+Ragnheiður made her Olympic debut at the 2004 Summer Olympics in Athens, where she was Iceland's youngest swimmer (aged 19).
 She qualified for two swimming events by attaining B-standard entry times of 26.34 (50 m freestyle) and 56.74 (100 m freestyle).
-In the 100 m freestyle, Ragnheiður finished last in heat three and fortieth overall with a time of 58.47 seconds.
-In the 50 m freestyle, Ragnheiður almost snared out of triumph in heat five by a hundredth of a second (0.01) behind Luxembourg's Lara Heinz, finishing second and thirty-first overall in 26.36 seconds.
+In the 100 m freestyle, Ragnheiður finished last in heat three and 40th overall with a time of 58.47 seconds.
+In the 50 m freestyle, Ragnheiður missed victory in heat five by a hundredth of a second (0.01) behind Luxembourg's Lara Heinz, finishing second and thirty-first overall in 26.36 seconds.

-At the 2008 Summer Olympics in Beijing, Ragnheiður qualified for the second time in the same swimming program as the previous Games.
+At the 2008 Summer Olympics in Beijing, Ragnheiður again qualified in the same two swimming events.
 She cleared FINA B-cuts of 25.95 (50 m freestyle) from the Dutch Open Swim Cup in Eindhoven and 56.06 (100 m freestyle) from FINA World Championships in Melbourne.
 In the 100 m freestyle, she was reassigned in heat three against seven other swimmers, including Hong Kong's Hannah Wilson and Bahamas' Arianna Vanderpool-Wallace.
 She touched out Cyprus' Anna Stylianou to take the fifth spot and thirty-fifth overall by three hundredths of a second (0.03), in a time of 56.35 seconds.
 In the 50 m freestyle, Ragnheiður finished fourth in heat eight by 0.13 of a second behind Jamaica's Natasha Moodie, clocking at 25.82.
 Ragnheiður failed to advance into the semifinals, as she placed thirty-sixth out of 92 swimmers in the evening prelims.

 Ragnheiður did not compete at the 2012 Summer Olympics in London as she was pregnant with her son.